 Helpful tips to host a successful exercise

-- Do some research first – how many times has this exercise been executed in your country?
+1) Do some research first – how many times has this exercise been executed in your country?
 Who was the lead planner and who from your country attended?
-Talk to your LES and they will be able to pull all this up.
+Talk to your LES, and they will be able to pull all this up.

-- Ask for additional help – is their an IRTer who could come in for a week and assist with the exercise?
-Designate the proponent desk officer as the exercise LNO to the embassy and make that person work through any big issues that are going on.
+5) Ask for additional help – is their an IRTer who could come in for a week and assist with the exercise?
+Designate the proponent desk officer as the exercise LNO to the embassy and make that person work through any significant issues that are going on.

-- Prepare your Ambassador for interaction with the partner nation and the exercise Senior Leaders.
+6) Prepare your Ambassador for interaction with the partner nation and the exercise’s Senior Leaders.

 Areas where you can go wrong

 You will need to work during the exercise on other things.
-Your ability to manage a balance of the exercise and the work required at the embassy is key.
+Your ability to manage a balance of the exercise and the work required at the embassy is vital.
 It may be even further compounded by a distance if the exercise is conducted in a different city.
 Make sure you watch your email communication during this time.
-Keep in mind that the exercise planners have done this in multiple other countries and with multiple other OSCs.
+Keep in mind that the exercise planners have done this in multiple other countries and with many other OSCs.
 One quick off the cuff remark could cause a negative response.
-If there is an issue going on think about all the issues of the situation, then lay them out and talk to your SDO first about the issue.
+If there is an issue going on think about all the problems of the situation, then lay them out and talk to your SDO first about the issue.
 Two points of perspective are always better than one.
-Don’t become a micromanager between communications of the component planner and the partner nation planner, but do insist to be cc’d on all emails.
+Don’t become a micromanager between communications of the component planner and the partner nation planner, but do insist on being cc’d on all emails.